Orbifold Chern classes inequalities and applications: Remarks on Lang--Vojta's conjecture in codimension one

+Finally, thanks to the adjunction formula, cf.~\cite[Prop.~16.4]{Kol92}, we get The inequality (\ref{candeg}) now follows from the assumption that $-K_D$ is pseudoeffective. \end{proof}

-\begin{proof} Let $H$ be an ample divisor on $X$. $K_X$ is big so we can find a multiple $m\cdot K_X -H$ linearly equivalent to an effective divisor $E$.
+\emph{Proof of Theorem~\ref{thm:LV1}.} Let $H$ be an ample divisor in $X$.
+The divisor $K_X$ is big so we can find a positive integer $m$ such that $(m\cdot K_X - H)$ is linearly equivalent to an effective divisor $E$.

 Let us first prove that the family of polarized varieties $(D,H|_D)$ is bounded.
-Remark that $D$ has only rational singularities so that we can use the theorem of Koll\'ar and Matsusaka \cite{KM} which claims that it is sufficient to bound $H^2 D$ and $H K_D=H(K_X+D)D$.
+We note that as each $D$ has only rational singularities, using (\ref{RR2}), we see that the coefficients of the Hilbert polynomial corresponding to $H|_D$ are determined by Riemann--Roch formula.
+Therefore, the theorem of Koll\'ar and Matsusaka \cite{KM} applies, that is to bound the family $(D, H|_D)$, it suffices to bound the intersection numbers